On additive bases in infinite abelian semigroups: Preliminary results

 For part (5), the translatability of $T \cap H$ follows from part (2), since for any $x \in T\cap H$, we have $x + T \cap H \sim T \cap (x+H)=T\cap H$.
 Now let $x$ be any element of $H$.
 Then there exist $a , b \in T$ such that $x = a-b$.
 By part (4), there exists $c \in T$ such that $a+c \in H$.
 We also have $b+c \in H$.
 Therefore, $x = (a+c)-(b+c) \in T \cap H - T \cap H$.

 For part (6), notice that we may assume that $R$ is finite, and in this case,

-\end{proof} Although we will not need it, we give here a structure theorem for translatable semigroups. \begin{proposition} Let $T$ be a translatable semigroup.
-Then either T is a group (i.e. $T$ equals its Grothendieck group $G_T$), or $T\sim C\oplus x\N$, where $C$ is a finite subgroup of $G_T$. \end{proposition} \begin{proof} Suppose that $T$ is not a group.
-Let $G=G_T$ be its Grothendieck group.
-Since $T \neq G$, we have $T \not \subset -T$.
-Let $x\in T \setminus (-T)$.
-Then the order of $x$ in $T$ is necessarily infinite, since if $kx=mx$ for some $k>m$ then $-x = (k-m-1)x\in T$, a contradiction.
-Therefore $x$ generates an infinite subgroup $x\Z$ of $G$ and also a subsemigroup $x\N^*$ (isomorphic to $\N^*$) of $T$.
+\end{proof} We have a good understanding of the structure of translatable semigroups.
+Since we will not use this result, its proof is given in Appendix. \begin{proposition*}[Proposition \ref{prop:structure}] Let $T$ be a translatable semigroup.
+Then either $T$ is a group (i.e. $T$ equals its Grothendieck group $G_T$), or $T\sim C\oplus x\N$, where $x\in T$ and $C$ is a finite subgroup of $G_T$. \end{proposition*} As a consequence of this structure result, any translatable semigroup $T$ admits a basis of any order $h\ge 2$ (Proposition \ref{prop:anyOrder}).
+This shows that our theorems are not vacuous in \textit{any} translatable semigroup.